core-wg/oscore/draft-ietf-core-object-security.md

 * Inner message field = message field included in the plaintext of the COSE object of the protected CoAP message (see {{plaintext}})
 * Outer message field = message field included in the header or options part of the protected CoAP message

-The inner message fields are encrypted and integrity protected by the COSE object.
-The outer message fields are sent in plain text but may be integrity protected by including the message field values in the AAD of the COSE object (see {{AAD}}).
+The inner message fields are by definition encrypted and integrity protected by the COSE object.
+The outer message fields are not encrypted and thus visible to a proxy, but may be integrity protected by including the message field values in the AAD of the COSE object (see {{AAD}}).

 Note that, even though the message formats are slightly different, OSCOAP complies with CoAP over unreliable transport {{RFC7252}} as well as CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}}.